Whether you’re new to contact lenses, or you’ve been wearing them for years, it’s important to put the following tips into practice.

 Having your glasses available, especially during vacations, will come in handy.
 For example, many contact lens wearers prefer their glasses first thing in the morning before they head out for the day.
 And if debris or another irritant makes your lenses uncomfortable during the day, you’ll be glad you kept a pair of glasses with you.

-Always Wear Sunglasses, Even With UV-protective Contacts
+Always Wear Sunglasses, Even is With UV-protective Contacts

 Even UV-protective contact lenses don’t block all of the UV rays that harm your eyes.
 Wearing UV-protective sunglasses will help reduce the strain and harm to your eyes and vision.
 Be sure to tell us about the kinds of outdoor activities you do so we can help assess your exposure risk and recommend the right protection for you.